-ch 31, 023 N March 31, 2022
+e 30, 023 June 30, 2022

-Cash and cash equivalents \$ 41 \$ 149
+Cash and cash equivalents \$ 27 \$ 147

-Restricted cash 28 23
+Restricted cash 42 11

-Cash, cash equivalents and restricted cash \$ 69 \$ 172
+Cash, cash equivalents and restricted cash \$ 69 \$ 158

 Equity Method Investments.
 We account for privately held equity securities of entities without readily determinable fair values in which we do not have control, but have significant influence over operating and financial policies, under the equity method.
 These are included in "Investments in equity method investees" on the Condensed Consolidated Balance Sheets.
-Equity method earnings are included in "Income from equity method investees" on the Condensed Consolidated Statements of Comprehensive Income.
-Our equity method investments primarily comprise MBL Bioenergy, Pine Run and other equity method investments in biomass and other renewable energy projects.
+Equity method earnings are included in "Income (loss) from equity method investees" on the Condensed Consolidated Statements of Comprehensive Income.
+Our equity method investments primarily comprise investments in biomass and renewable energy projects.
 Our maximum exposure to loss related to these investments is limited to the amount invested.

 MBL Bioenergy.
-The Company has an approximately 99.99% equity interest in MBL Bioenergy, a company jointly owned by UGI Dakota, LLC, Sevana Bioenergy and a subsidiary of California Bioenergy.
+The Company has an approximate 99.99% interest in MBL Bioenergy, a company jointly owned by UGI Dakota, LLC, Sevana Bioenergy and a subsidiary of California Bioenergy.
 The sole purpose of MBL Bioenergy is the development of RNG projects in South Dakota comprising three dairy waste anaerobic digester systems.
 MBL Bioenergy is a variable interest entity whereby the Company has determined that it is not the primary beneficiary since it does not direct the activities that most significantly impact the entity's economic performance.
-The carrying value of our investment in MBL Bioenergy at March 31, 2023 and 2022 was \$78 and \$0, respectively.
+The carrying value of our investment in MBL Bioenergy totaled \$93 and \$0 at June 30, 2023 and 2022, respectively.

 Pine Run.
 The Company has an approximately 49% interest in Pine Run, a company jointly owned by Stonehenge Energy Resources and UGI Pine Run LLC.
-Pine Run owns Pine Run Midstream which operates dry gas gathering pipelines and compression assets in western Pennsylvania.
-The carrying value of our investment in Pine Run at March 31, 2023 and 2022 was \$72 and \$65, respectively.
+Pine Run owns Pine Run Midstream, which operates dry gas gathering pipelines and compression assets in western Pennsylvania.
+The carrying value of our investment in Pine Run totaled \$75 and \$67 at June 30, 2023 and 2022, respectively.

 Pennant.
-At March 31, 2022, the carrying value of our investment in Pennant was \$97.
-During Fiscal 2022, the Company completed the Pennant Acquisition in which the Company acquired the remaining 53% of the equity interests in Pennant.
+At June 30, 2022, the carrying value of our investment in Pennant was \$49.
+In connection with negotiations related to the acquisition of a controlling financial interest in Pennant, as of June 30, 2022, the Company recognized an other-than-temporary pre-tax impairment charge of \$50 related to its then 47% membership interest, which was recorded in "Income (loss) from equity method investees" in the Condensed Consolidated Statements of Income.
+During the fourth quarter of Fiscal 2022, UGI, through Energy Services, completed the Pennant Acquisition in which Energy Services acquired the remaining 53% of the equity interests in Pennant.
 The acquisition of the remaining interests was accounted for as an acquisition of assets, and the purchase price of approximately \$61 was primarily allocated to property, plant and equipment.

 Aurum Renewables.
 On January 31, 2023, the Company, through its wholly owned indirect subsidiary, entered into a joint venture agreement with a third party Archea Holdings, LLC.
 The primary purpose of the joint venture, Aurum Renewables LLC, is to upgrade landfill gas from the Commonwealth Environmental Systems landfill located in Hegins, Pennsylvania to pipeline-quality RNG.
 Pursuant to this agreement, the Company contributed its existing 11 megawatt landfill gas-to-electricity facility, as non-cash consideration, in return for a 40% equity interest in the joint venture.
 The estimated fair value of the Company's 40% equity interest in Aurum Renewables, which was determined to be a Level 3 measurement within the fair value hierarchy, was approximately \$19, resulting in the recognition of a \$2 gain.
-The carrying value of our investment in Aurum Renewables LLC at March 31, 2023 was \$19.
+The carrying value of our investment in Aurum Renewables LLC at June 30, 2023 was \$31.

 Other Investments.
-Our other equity method investments totaled \$19 and \$6 at March 31, 2023 and 2022, respectively, and principally comprise of a number of investments in biomass and other renewable energy projects.
+Our other equity method investments totaled \$18 and \$25 at June 30, 2023 and 2022, respectively, and principally comprise a number of investments in biomass and other renewable energy projects.